iamyuviii/Team-Pulse/BUG_REPORT.md

 **Fix:**
 Removed the `useEffect` resize handler, the `gridCols` state, and the unused `columns` prop from `MemberGrid`.
 The responsive column layout is fully controlled by the existing CSS media queries.

-**Connected to:** Bug 14 (Inline grid style).
-Both involved redundant column-count logic that conflicted with the CSS-based responsive layout.

 ---